benburk/sr_parser/README.md

-# Shifty
+# SR Parser
-Shifty is a shift-reduce parser.
+SR Parser is a shift-reduce parser written in python.